-I invite you to join me in laying the positive foundations towards mental wealth…
+Stigma still exists around mental ill health… I invite you to join me in laying the positive foundations towards mental wealth…

 Prevention is better than cure.
 And early intervention is the best means of prevention.

 You will learn to recognise the warning signs of mental ill health, and you will develop the skills and confidence to approach and to support someone, whilst keeping yourself safe.
-You’ll also learn how to empower someone to access the support they might need for their recovery, or for the successful management of their symptoms.
+You’ll also learn how to empower someone to access the support that they may need for their recovery, or for the successful management of their symptoms.

 You will gain an understanding of how to support positive wellbeing, and how to tackle the stigma in the world around you.

 “Mental health education empowers people to care for themselves and others.
 By reducing stigma through understanding, we hope to break down barriers to the support that people may need to stay well, recover, or manage their symptoms – to thrive in learning, work and life.”
+(The MHFA England Mission).

 MHFA was introduced to England in 2007, and was launched under the Department of Health: National Institute of Mental Health in England (NIMHE) as part of a national approach to improving public mental health.

 Where’s Your Head At?

-“Where’s Your Head At?” is a campaign which will improve the mental health of the nation by ensuring employers look after the wellbeing of their workforce.
+“Where’s Your Head At?” is a campaign which is seeking to improve the mental health of the nation through ensuring that employers consider the wellbeing of their workforce.
 The intention is to make it easy for you to talk about your mental health at work, and to ensure that there are trained colleagues on site who know how to point you in the direction of any help that you might need.

 An open letter was sent to Theresa May on November, 18th, 2018, calling for changes in legislation to elevate mental health to a level of parity with physical health in the workplace.

-“You should consider ways to manage mental ill health in your workplace which are appropriate for your business, such as providing information or training for managers and employees, employing occupational health professionals, appointing mental health trained first aiders and implementing employee support programmes.
+“You should consider ways to manage mental ill health in your workplace which are appropriate for your business, such as providing information or training for managers and employees, employing occupational health professionals, appointing mental health trained first aiders and implementing employee support programmes.”

 There is no Health Without Mental Health.